structurely/csa/README.md

 - `generation_schedule(tgen, iteration)` is a function which takes `tgen` (the generation "temperature") and the number of the current iteration as input.
 The `generation_schedule` function determines how much `tgen` is decreased at each iteration.
+A typical choice for `generation_schedule` is just to multiply the current value of `tgen` by 0.9999.
 - `default_tgen` is the initial value given to `tgen`.
 - `acceptance_schedule(tac, iteration)` is a function which takes `tac` (the acceptance "temperature") and the number of the current iteration as input.
 This function determines how much `tac` will be decreased at each iteration.
+A typical choice for `acceptance_schedule` is just to multiply `tac` by 0.99.
 - `default_tac` is the initial value given to `tac`.
 - `random_probe(i, tgen)` is a function which produces a random value for each `x_i` according to some distribution which depends on `tgen`.